 Morris Arboretum is a 92-acre garden that offers an ever-changing landscape of colorful gardens, champion trees, winding paths, and water features.
 An outdoor Garden Railway exhibit features a quarter-mile track with model trains, open in summer and during the holidays.

-New this spring at Morris Arboretum is Patrick Dougherty’s newest Stickwork creation, Loop de Loop.
+When visiting, look for Patrick Dougherty’s newest Stickwork creation, Loop de Loop.
 The sculpture is reminiscent of a roller coaster maze with spirals and switchbacks.
 The top of the sculpture is bound together with sticks wound like pieces of twine, connecting nearly a dozen rooms below, which are all open to the sky and are a hide-and seek paradise for kids.
-The sculpture was created using hundreds of willow sticks and saplings including purple willow (Salix purpurea) and Miyabe willow (Salix miyabeana) from upstate New York.
+The sculpture was created in 2019 using hundreds of willow sticks and saplings including purple willow (Salix purpurea) and Miyabe willow (Salix miyabeana) from upstate New York.
 The piece will remain in place for as long as it lasts in the natural environment, anticipated to be two years.
 Morris Arboretum is located at 100 E. Northwestern Avenue Philadelphia, Pennsylvania 19118.

-Andalusia Historic House and Gardens, a 50-acre riverside estate and National Historic Landmark located just north of Philadelphia, delights visitors with a Greek Revival mansion, formal gardens, and native woodlands.
+Andalusia Historic House, Gardens and Arboretum, a 50-acre riverside estate and National Historic Landmark located just north of Philadelphia, delights visitors with a Greek Revival mansion, formal gardens, and native woodlands.
 Known as both an architectural and horticultural gem, the ancestral home of the Biddle family offers access to pristine and fragrant formal gardens including the Walled Rose Garden and the Green Walk garden, which was renovated by noted British landscape designer Lady Arabella Lennox-Boyd.
 Individual and group tours are available by reservation.
 Andalusia is located at 1237 State Road, Andalusia, Pennsylvania 19020.

 Treasure your garden memories by collecting stamps, stickers, code words, and staff signatures, and there is even room to draw your own pictures.
 Passports are available at participating public gardens while supplies last and online.

 Content courtesy of America’s Garden Capital.